Professional Researchers Tracing YOUR Genealogy

-I'm looking forward to returning to work in Italy in February and November 2020 (see www.gentracer.com/nextrip.html).
+I'm looking forward to returning to work in Italy in October 2020 (see www.gentracer.com/nextrip.html).

 The monthly presenations at the Cultural Event Center in Salt Lake City start in January and continue throughout the year.
 See schedule for details.

 In February, I did research at the former Jewish Concentration Camps in Campagna (Salerno province) and Ferramonti (Cosenza province).
 I will be working that information into my presentations, as well as working on articles and perhaps a book on the Jewish Concentration Camps of Italy During WW II.
 Most folks simply don't know and most of the available information is in Italian.

 Spent a few days in Acri and San Marco Argentano seeking very old church records.
 Finally found them in a Diocese Archive only open one day a week.
 Further work there will involve some scheduling skills.
 Then down to Mazara del Vallo in Sicily for more very old church records.
 Those still haven't been moved from the Cathedral to the Diocese Archive, making access a problem until that move is made, so I made up the difference in the notarial records kept at the provincial archives (Archivio di Stato) in Trapani.
 A challenging trip, but still wonderful to spend time in Italy.
 More details at (see www.gentracer.com/lastrip.html)

 In October, I'm planning to research in the Vatican Secret Archives, more Jewish WWII Concentration Camps.
 Then to work in the church and provincial and town records at a few towns and cities yet to be determined.
 Also planning to visit the archaelogical dig at the 200 C.E. synagogue in Bova Marina (Reggio Calabria province).
 Then down to Sicily for work before flying back to London in time for RootsTech London where I hope to speak.